Gout is a form of arthritis. A build-up of uric acid in the body causes Gout. Men between the ages of 40 and 60 are most

 - It is most common in the big toe, but may also be present in the heels, ankles, knees, elbows, wrists or fingers.

 This is a blood test, often carried out 4-6 weeks after an attack of Gout.
 This is because your serum uric acid level is not usually elevated when your symptoms are worst.
-A raised serum uric acid test result is an indicator that you may have this condition, although this is not 100% accurate as people without the condition may sometimes have a higher than normal levels.
+A raised serum uric acid test result is an indicator that you may have this condition, although this is not 100% accurate as people without the condition may sometimes have higher than normal levels.

 Synovial Fluid is found within moveable joints.
-Your doctor will extracted a sample from a joint and examine it under a microscope.
+Your doctor will extract a sample from a joint and examine it under a microscope.
 There will almost always be crystals of sodium urate in the sample.
 This kind of test can also rule out other causes of joint pain.